Trusted Vedic Astrology Platform

 2

-Select Active Context
+Select Your Active Chart Context

 Choose which saved profile to activate — your own, a family member's, or a second profile for a compatibility reading.
-The AI session loads that chart's live data as its working context.
+The AI session loads that chart's live computed data as its working context.

 3

-Ask Your Specific Question
+Ask Your Specific Jyotish Question

 4

-Receive Chart-Specific Analysis
+Receive Chart-Specific Vedic Analysis

 ENGINE PIPELINE